Las Vegas shooting: Remembering the fallen

 Jordan McIldoon

-The 23-year-old Canadian died in the shooting, according to multiple media reports.
+Jordan McIldoon, a 23-year-old Canadian, died in the shooting, according to multiple media reports.
 He was days away from his 24th birthday.
-A fellow concertgoer, Heather Gooze, wrote on her Facebook page that McIldoon died in her arms, CBC News reported Monday.
+A fellow concertgoer, Heather Gooze, wrote on her Facebook page that McIldoon died in her arms.

-The man's parents, who confirmed their son's death to the news outlet, said McIldoon attended the concert with his girlfriend and had planned to return home on Monday.
+The man's parents, who confirmed their son's death to CBC News, said McIldoon attended the concert with his girlfriend and had planned to return home on Monday.

 "We only had one child," they said.
 "We just don't know what to do."